• Skip to Content

 Students must meet the University requirements and the Whiting School of Engineering requirements (see Requirements for a Bachelor's Degree in this catalogue), as well as the departmental major requirements, to complete a bachelor’s degree.

-The ChemBE department recognizes students with exemplary academic records by awarding Department Honors to students with a Grade Point Average of 3.60 or higher in the following 12 courses: ChemBE Core Courses (except EN.540.101), Product Design, and Senior Lab.
-If the two-semester Product Design option was selected, both the courses will count towards the GPA calculation.
+• The ChemBE department recognizes students with exemplary academic records by awarding Department Honors to students with a Grade Point Average of 3.60 or higher in the following 12 courses: ChemBE Core Courses (except EN.500.113 Gateway Computing: Python, EN.500.112 Gateway Computing: JAVA, EN.500.133 Bootcamp: Python, and EN.540.101 Chemical Engineering Today), Product Design, and Senior Lab.
+Students with a primary major or an additional major in chemical & biomolecular engineering are evaluated for departmental honors.

 These requirements are described in this section of the catalogue.